UlgenHan/Calculator-AI-Maded/README.md

 | Code Generation | Lovable | ~10 minutes | Converted the Figma file into clean React/TypeScript code ready to run. |
 | Coding & Refinement | Cursor | Continuous | Served as an AI pair-programmer; bug fixes and feature iterations took seconds to minutes. |

+## 🗒️ Tool Reflections

+### Stitch UI
+I used a prompt generated with ChatGPT as the starting point, but I couldn't get the exact layout I wanted right away.
+The most efficient strategy was **incremental prompting**—iteratively refining the prompt until the design got closer to my target.
+Stitch UI generally produces a *rough* draft.
+That was good enough for this calculator, but if your product requires a complex or highly polished interface, extracting a perfect design can be challenging.
+Still, it's an excellent AI tool for quickly forming a visual concept.

+### Lovable
+I exported the Figma design from Stitch UI and imported it into Lovable together with the same ChatGPT prompt.
+The first attempts missed the mark (wrong colour palette, etc.), but after a few iterations Lovable generated a layout I was happy with.
+In my experience, Lovable is very handy for producing a **frontend skeleton** that you can refine later.

+### Cursor (O3 / Claude-4 models)
+For pure frontend generation I didn't get as much value from Cursor at first.
+Instead, I took the code exported by Lovable and used Cursor to implement **all the features and business logic**.
+I let it replicate the existing design rather than redesigning.
+Overall, Cursor is powerful, but it sometimes fails at surprisingly simple tasks and can't fix them even with nudging.
+At that point you need to step in manually.

+A few lessons learned:

+* Keep prompts focused on a **single task**; long multi-step prompts often confuse the model.
+* **Incremental prompting** (small, iterative requests) worked best for me.
+* As the codebase grows, Cursor can struggle with context and produce inconsistent results—so break work into small chunks.

+For larger projects these tools act as accelerators, handling much of the "grunt work" while you supervise and course-correct when necessary.

 ## ⚙️ AI-Based Development Workflow